Riesz continuity of the Atiyah-Singer Dirac operator under perturbations of local boundary conditions: Operator theory and harmonic analysis

 for all $u \in \Lp{2}(\cV)$.
 Then, for $\omega \in (0, \pi/2)$ and $\sigma \in (0, \infty)$, whenever $f \in \Hol^\infty(\OSec{\omega,\sigma})$, we obtain that

 where the implicit constant depends on $C_1,\ C_2$ and $\const(\cM,\cV,\Dirb,\Dirp)$. \end{proposition}

 First, we show that $f(\Dirb) \simeq f(\Dirp)$ can be reduced to a quadratic estimate involving the difference of $\Qqb_t$ and $\Qq_t$.
 This is done via \eqref{Eqn:PsiToPtQt} and we estimate each of these terms using Proposition 4.5 and Proposition 4.7 in \cite{BMcR}.
 Unlike in the situation of \cite{BMcR} where the boundary was empty, we use the following trace lemma to control the estimate on the boundary.
-In the lemma and what is to follow, $\Tr: \SobH{1}(\cV) \to \SobH{\frac{1}{2}}(\cW)$ is the trace map.
+In what is to follow, $\Tr: \SobH{1}(\cV) \to \SobH{\frac{1}{2}}(\cW)$ is the boundary trace map.